Sunday Craft Market

 This flexible idea was discontinued in 2017 and the food trucks were relocated down to the far end.
 Prices are slightly on expensive side, as you would expect in Sotogrande, but made up for by location and atmosphere.
 Ideal for those staying in Sotogrande and visitors from outside.
 There is a 350 place free underground car park alongside; entrance near the marina entrance to Sotogrande.

 In Summer 2018 the food trucks and market concept was replace by a number of restaurants with terraces that were now established in the Ribera del Marlin quay.
 Whilst they offer a range of cuisine the interesting and inovative gourmet market experience has disapeared in favour of a standard quayside restaurant experience.
-The night market continues but only on Wednesday and Thursday evenings.
+The night market was reduced to only on Wednesday and Thursday evenings.

-Whilst the Mercardo del Levante web page exists it had not been updated since 2018 and was stripped down to a single page in 2021.
+Whilst the Mercardo del Levante web page exists it was not updated until 2021 when it was stripped down to a home page and location page.